OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:31

-They struck down the Philistines that day from Michmash to Aijalon, and the people were very faint.
+That day, they defeated the Philistines from Michmash to Aijalon, and the people were exceedingly weary.

 ## 1 Samuel 14:32